JohanSanSebastian/JohanSanSebastian/README.md

 ## Here's something about me:
 - 🔭 I’m currently trying to manage school and my passions 😅
 - 🌱 I’m currently learning Ethical Hacking, C# and anything I find interesting
-- 📫 How to reach me: johan@farmtech.gq or johan@pixdev.gq
 - ⚡ Fun fact: I love filmmaking and would like to make my own movie one day
 - 😄 Pronouns: He/Him